-In this month’s webinar, Leslie Welch, Childhood Development Specialist, shares important information and tips on how to talk to your kids about your cancer diagnosis.
+In this month’s webinar, Leslie Welch, MS CCLS, Childhood Development Specialist, shares important information and tips on how to talk to your kids about your cancer diagnosis.
+(PLEASE NOTE: The time in the graphic should read 2PM EST, 1PM CST, Noon MST, 11AM PST)

 Your registration is important -even if you can’t attend live we’ll share the slides, video & audio of the presentation directly to you!